 Traveling was quite hectic at that time.
 It was not easy to jump from one tour to another especially if one had succeeding travels without getting any rest.
-I went around Manila monuments and in different churches in Laguna, and as much as I have wanted to travel, I admit wanting to take a few breaks before jumping to another tourist spot.
+I went around Manila monuments and in different churches in Laguna, and as much as I wanted to travel, I admit wanting to take a few breaks before jumping to another tourist spot.
 However, going to Corregidor has changed my perspective.
-It cured my head ache and body pains with the surrounding fresh air and “greens” and “blues”, and taught me an interesting history that lie behind this famous island.
+It cured my head ache and body pains with the surrounding fresh air, “greens” and “blues,” and taught me an interesting history behind this famous island.

 Corregidor is known as the island of fortress.
-Now considered as the National Shrine of the Philippines, it used to be the battle front where the soldiers attacked their enemies and the area where they defended themselves from them.
-The following are some of the interesting spots in the island, including the Malinta Tunnel Tour which is worth the extra tour price as it provides a detailed history of Manuel Quezon’s and Sergio Osmena Sr’s inauguration time and the World War II period.
+Now considered as the National Shrine of the Philippines, it used to be the battle front where the soldiers attacked their enemies and defended themselves from them.
+The following are some of the interesting spots in the island including the Malinta Tunnel Tour, which is worth the extra tour price as it provides a detailed history of Manuel Quezon’s and Sergio Osmena Sr’s inauguration times, and the World War II period.

 1) The Barracks

 A three story and hurricane proof building.
 Also known as a lodging area for American officers and the Personnel listed in the Garrison that measures 1,520 feet long (making it the world’s longest military barracks and thus, the referral as Mile-Long Barracks despite being less than third a mile long).
 It was also where Gen. MacArthur’s headquarters was located.